 Stress management from all sources, during our menopause transition is crucial to the reduction of your symptoms.

 I can’t reinforce this enough.
 When you come on board with me and let me share your menopause journey with you, then I help you to turn this chaos around.
-And yes, your journey starts with re-discovering how to sleep all night.
+I focus you on sleep strategies, liver health, a change in your nutrition and improving oru energy levels.
+Yes, there are some mindfulness strategies too as well as my Joint Restoration module as well.
+I don’t have a lot of exercise, until you are sleeping properly because feeling better and feeling calmer, starts with re-discovering how to sleep all night.

 When you put my strategies into action over the 12 weeks, then your body reduces its allostatic load and your cortisol levels re-balance.
 This allows progesterone levels to re-balance in relation to your changing oestrogen levels, so you feel calmer and your menopause symptoms resolve too.
 Oh, and for those of you who are overweight, you lose weight too.
 Busy, stressed Daily Mail Journalist, Claudia Connell, found this too.